Keith Agovida

-Keith Jasper Moral Agovida (born February 14, 1990) is a Filipino professional basketball player for the San Juan Kings of the Pilipinas Super League (PSL).
+Keith Jasper Moral Agovida (born February 14, 1990) is a Filipino professional basketball former player for the San Juan Knights franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
 He was drafted 34th overall by Blackwater Elite in the 2015 PBA draft.

 High school career

 In 2007, Agovida was the NCAA Juniors Rookie of the Year and Defensive Player of the Year.
 The following season, he had 37 points and 15 rebounds in a win against the CSB–LSGH Greenies.
-Then, he scored a career high 82 points the for the JRU Light Bombers in a win over the Malayan Red Robins, becoming the NCAA's highest scorer.
+Then, he scored a career high 82 points for the JRU Light Bombers in a win over the Malayan Red Robins, becoming the NCAA's highest scorer.
 They lost their final elimination round game to the San Sebastian Staglets in overtime, as he managed just 21 points in their final game.
 They lost to the Letran Squires in the playoffs.
 He finished his season by winning MVP, Most Improved Player, the Defensive Player of the Year and a spot in the elite Mythical First Team.

 In 2009, Agovida was invited to the Nike Elite Camp in 2009 along with other high school standouts and future PBA draft batchmates.
 Later that year, his record of most points scored in NCAA history was broken by his teammate Joshua Saret, who had 89 points.
 He also had a quadruple-double, as aside from his high total of points, he also had 11 rebounds, 12 assists and 13 steals.